cutthroat78/Language-Learning-Resources/README.md

 - Sort Oneida links into Oneida (Wisconsin) and Oneida (Canada)
 - Make page of common places/websites to find resources on langauges e.g https://www.native-languages.org, https://glosbe.com, https://www.ethnologue.com etc.
 - Remove : from headings (I think just looks nicer)
-- Make language and non-language sections in pages that need it and sort/add links based of that
+- Make non-language sections in pages that need it and sort/add links based of that
 ### Languages To Find Resources for/Research
 - Mohawk
 - Seneca